Pregnancy Nutrients: Calcium

 An extra helping for beyond birth

-Once your baby is born, breast milk takes on the job of providing all the calcium
+Once your baby is born, breast milk takes on the job of providing all the calcium your baby needs.
+With their bones continuing to strengthen and lengthen, this is when your dietary requirement increases.

 The RDA for calcium while breastfeeding is 1200mg per day.